ltgcgo/docs/src/octavia/components/midi-db.md

 ## Bank allocation plane
 ### Allocation table
 The table below shows how Octavia maps voices internally from raw bank values.
-It may reflect how the real hardware allocates the bank planes, however 1:1 synth native mapping is not guaranteed.
+It may reflect how the real hardware allocates the bank planes, however it does *not* reflect the actual raw bank values.

 <div class="table-wrapper">
 <style>table td {